mattyoung101/omicron/Teensy/README.md

 The main source code is in "src", while all the external libraries live in "lib".

-This is all mainly written by Ethan, except for the Protobuf decoder which was written by Matt.
+This is all written by Ethan (except for the Protobuf decoder which was written by Matt).